OpenOCL/openocl.github.io/_posts/2019-03-15-stock-pro-race-car.md

 <span style="font-size: xx-small;">(Image courtesy of Mustafa Alp)</span>

 Here are some details on the implementation:
-* The vehicle model resembles a car of the 1:10 scale pro stock division remote controled racing.
+* The vehicle model resembles a car of the 1:10 scale pro stock division remote controlled racing.
 * The track length is **337 meters**.
 * The simulated laptime of **22.08 seconds** is close to the laptime that is achieved in real racing (see video below).
 * The track is discretized by 815 discretization points.